verbman/dmngine/README.md

 ```

 The test files are csv files based on the given inputs and expected outputs.
-We've provided an example.dmn file and it's corresponding example.csv file to illustrate the approach.
+We've provided an example.dmn file and its corresponding example.csv file to illustrate the approach.

 Each file pair is matched by the filename.